jeremyhilado/seir-224-project-2/presentations.md

 - How did you decide who would have which responsibilities?
 - What would you change about your planning process?

+## The Workflow

+- What [Git Workflow](https://git.generalassemb.ly/ga-wdi-lessons/git-teams#git-workflows) did you follow?
+- What did you like about this workflow; what did you dislike?
+- Did you run into any challenges with this workflow?
+How did you solve them?

 ## The Week

 - What was your week like?